jenkinsci/workflow-remote-loader-plugin/README.md

 ### Available methods

 The `fileLoader` variable provides the following methods:
-* `fromGit(String libPath, String repository, String branch, String credentialsId, String labelExpression)` - loading of a single Groovy file from the specified Git repository
+* `fromGit(String libPath, String repository, String branch, String credentialsId, String labelExpression, boolean skipNode)` - loading of a single Groovy file from the specified Git repository
-* `withGit(String repository, String branch, String credentialsId, String labelExpression)` - wrapper closure for multiple files loading from a same Git repo
+* `withGit(String repository, String branch, String credentialsId, String labelExpression, boolean skipNode)` - wrapper closure for multiple files loading from a same Git repo
-* `fromSVN(String libPath, String repository, String credentialsId, String labelExpression)` - loading of a single Groovy file from the specified SVN repository
+* `fromSVN(String libPath, String repository, String credentialsId, String labelExpression, boolean skipNode)` - loading of a single Groovy file from the specified SVN repository
-* `withSVN(String repository, String credentialsId, String labelExpression)` - wrapper closure for multiple files loading from a same SVN repo
+* `withSVN(String repository, String credentialsId, String labelExpression, boolean skipNode)` - wrapper closure for multiple files loading from a same SVN repo

 * `load(String libPath)` - loading of an object from a Groovy file specified by the relative path.
 Also can be used within `withGit()` closure to load multiple objects at once